 The family orchard has many types of fruit such as banana, mango, coconut, while the garden is filled with herbs for cooking.
 They also demonstrate their skills making a small bamboo basket.
 You will cook traditional home cooked recipes with authentic Northern Thai flavors that are different from standard dishes offered in commercial cooking classes.
 Also you will select fresh ingredients from the garden to add to today’s cooking extravaganza.
 Best of all you will have the opportunity to get to know a real Thai family, be their houseguest for the day and enjoy a delicious home cooked lunch with them!
 You will return back to your hotel later this afternoon (ETA 2:30 PM).
 (This service is on a private basis.)

-Between 7:30 and 8:00 AM, you will be picked up from your hotel today and taken for a full day group experience at the Elephant Nature Park.
+Between 7:30 and 8:00 AM this morning, you will be picked up from your hotel and taken for a full day group experience at the Elephant Nature Park.
 Get ready for a day that is sure to be a highlight of your trip, and an adventure you will never forget!

-A picturesque drive through agricultural Thai countryside, along Mae Taeng Valley, brings you to the Elephant Nature Park.
-You will have the opportunity to hear the personal stories of the rescued elephants, as told by expert guides.
-You will learn about the problems elephants face in Southeast Asia, and the role that Elephant Nature Park is helping in the treatment and care of Thailand's dwindling elephant population.
+Your excursion begins with a picturesque drive through agricultural Thai countryside, along the Mae Taeng Valley.
+Once you have arrived at the Elephant Nature Park, you will get to listen to the personal stories of the rescued elephants, as told by expert guides.
+Learn about the problems elephants face in Southeast Asia, and the important role that this center plays in the treatment and care of Thailand's dwindling elephant population.
+Following your introduction, the fun activities will begin.
+First up, feeding time!
+After unloading and distributing the fruit treats, you will have a chance to feed the elephants from a viewing platform.
+An impressive buffet of Asian and International dishes will then be served for your own lunch.